 Defining Store Equipment

-Store equipment refers to the physical assets utilized within a retail environment to facilitate sales and customer service.
+Store equipment refers to the physical assets utilized within a retail environment to support sales and customer service.
 This encompasses a broad spectrum of items, including:

 Selling Expenses: The Fundamentals